emmo-repo/domain-crystallography/Concept_Templates/powder.md

 ### Discussion:

 The object of this concept is to capture all known data linked to powder diffraction experiments.
-Restricting a search to powder samples will therefore not reject samples containing amorphous components or samples for which a structure has not been determined.
-In general even an amorphous powder will produce a diffractogram with some structure from which structural information can be derived.
+Restricting a search to powder samples should therefore not reject samples containing amorphous components or samples for which a structure has not been determined.
+In general even an amorphous powder (e.g. from ground glass) will produce a diffractogram with some structure from which structural information can be derived.
 Thus the definition is quite general and encompasses the general wikipedia meaning while excluding the polycrystalline solid block.
-It is possible that the EMMO already has a concept that aligns sufficiently with this to make this concept redundant.
+It is possible that the EMMO already has a concept that aligns sufficiently with this to make defining a separate "powder" concept redundant.

-Engineered nanoparticles with distinct shell and core regions composed of different materials (or the same material with a different structure) also fall under this definition.

-It is not clear whether it is too restrictive to require distinct domains within the grains.
-Some powder particles may contain gradations of crystallinity with depth due to surface treatments or stresses.
+No mention has been made of common attributes ascribed by crystallographers to powders, such as grain size, texture, core-shell distinctions within a single grain, microstrain and so on.
+These can be created a separate concepts as part of models that are used to describe data obtained from powder samples.